 A serverless model is very simple: you upload code that does something and trigger its execution in response to a chosen event – generated by the system or by the end user (for example via http request).
 In other words: there is one or more function(s) as a service (FaaS) integrated with other cloud services using events.
 For example, in AWS we can use API Gateway (that serves http request), Lambda (FaaS that handles business logic) and DynamoDB (that stores our data) to create rest endpoint (we can consider this solution to be a simple micro- or nanoservice).

 Building a system using cloud services and writing as small an amount of code as possible is very effective.
-You do not want your developers to “reinvent the wheel” while creating boilerplate, administration, security, monitoring (…) code.
-Solutions in these areas available in the cloud are both reliable and cost effective.
-With serverless approach your development team is able to focus on code that fulfils your business requirements.
+You do not want your developers to “reinvent the wheel” while creating boilerplate, administration, security, monitoring code.
+Solutions in these areas available in the cloud are both reliable and cost-effective.
+With the serverless approach, your development team is able to focus on code that fulfils your business requirements.

-Not only could the setup of serverless solution be easier than in traditional approach, but also its maintenance requires less effort.
+Not only could the setup of the serverless solution be easier than in the traditional approach, but also its maintenance requires less effort.
 You do not manage infrastructure manually.
-You can rely on services with build-in scalability and monitoring.
+You can rely on services with built-in scalability and monitoring.

-Faster development and easier maintenance mean that overall costs of the system are lower.
-Additionally, pricing model of services like Azure Function or AWS Lambda seems to be very attractive: you are charged only when your code is running (price depends on execution time and resources usage).
+Faster development and easier maintenance mean that the overall costs of the system are lower.
+Additionally, the pricing model of services like Azure Function or AWS Lambda seems to be very attractive: you are charged only when your code is running (price depends on execution time and resources usage).
 It is perfect when your system or its parts are used irregularly.
-On the other hand, for a system with high, stable workload, a serverless solution could be more expensive.
-Serverless is not always a perfect solution.
+On the other hand, for a system with a high, stable workload, a serverless solution could be more expensive.

 With serverless approach, developers can prepare prototypes smoothly and verify which solution is optimal.